-- The actuary would select a best estimate assumption of policyholder exercise of both contractual options and extra-contractual options of which they have reasonable expectation. - The actuary's best estimate would depend on life insured's attained age, plan of insurance and its benefits provided, historical premium payment patterns, method of premium payment, sophistication of the policyholder and the intermediary, perceived self-interest of the policyholder and the intermediary, policy's competitiveness, and insurer's distribution system and other marketing practice, and would make provision for anti-selection.
+- The actuary would select a best estimate assumption of policy owner exercise of both contractual options and extra-contractual options of which they have reasonable expectations. - .42 The actuary's best estimate would depend on life insured's attained age, plan of insurance and its benefits provided, historical premium payment patterns, method of premium payment, sophistication of the policy owner and the intermediary, perceived self-interest of the policy owner and the intermediary, policy's competitiveness, and insurer's distribution system and other marketing practice, and would make provision for anti-selection.

-The actuary would make provision for adverse deviations by testing the effect on policy liabilities of plausible alternative assumptions of policyholder exercise of options and adopting one with relatively high policy liabilities.
+The actuary would make provision for adverse deviations by testing the effect on insurance contract liabilities of plausible alternative assumptions of policy owner exercise of options and adopting one with relatively high insurance contract liabilities.